caraml-dev/turing/docs/how-to/create-a-router/configure-ensembler.md

 **Min/Max Replicas**: Min/max number of replicas for your ensembler.
 Scaling of the ensembler based on traffic volume will be automatically done for you.

+**CPU Limit**: By default, Turing determines the CPU limits of all deployed components using platform-level configured values.
+These CPU limits is calculated as a factor of the user-defined CPU request value for each component (e.g. 2x of the CPU request value).
+However, you can override this platform-level configured value by setting this value explicitly on the UI (as seen above) or via the SDK.

 Optionally, modify the autoscaling policy on the ensembler.

 ![](../../.gitbook/assets/autoscaling_policy_panel.png)